 Lenders want the vehicles they finance to be protected in the event of an accident or theft.
 Failure to keep that protection—whether because you don’t pay your premiums or because you cancel the policy—is a breach of contract with the lender.
 They could repossess your car, require you to pay the loan off in full or cancel the loan entirely.

 If your lender finds out via your insurance company or the DMV that you’ve dropped full coverage, they may contact you to ask you to fix this mistake.
 Failure to do so could allow them to purchase “force-placed insurance” and add it to your loan costs.
+Force-placed insurance will typically cost you even more than a standard full coverage policy that you purchase on your own.

 What happens after I pay off my financed vehicle?